Book a Shore Excursion in Vietnam or Explore Independently? What Cruise Travellers Should Know

 • you are visiting Vietnam for the first time

-• you want local insight, not just transportation
+• you want local insight, not just sightseeing

 For more destination planning and local advice, the Up Travel Vietnam blog is a helpful resource for research-stage travelers who want realistic expectations before arriving.
 Keep in touch with us to receive notifications for our new posts here.